-In the Calibration display, we can set the normal running airflow (fan speed) for the system when the fans(s) are started up.
-In the rare cases that they are useful, we can also set a NIGHTMODE speed (a much lower value than the normal running airflow), and a BACKSTOP (lower limit for VAV operation) fan speed.
+In the Calibration display, we can set the normal running airtiow (fan speed) for the system when the fans(s) are started up.
+We can also set up the Low Speed for certain running conditions of the unit

 Touch the (+) button to increase the value of the relevant parameter (Fan speed% or Airflow m/s).